 My husband then had the bright idea to ask his friend who is a veterinarian about the situation.

-The vet said that removing a deep splinter is easy with magnesium sulfate, better known as Epsom salts.
+The veterinarian said that removing even a deep splinter is easy with magnesium sulfate, better known as Epsom salts.
 Many people are familiar with an Epsom salt bath for sore muscles or to improve sleep.

-He said you could either soak the finger a few times a day in a cup of warm water and epsom salts or make a poultice with it.
+The veterinarian said you could either soak the finger a few times a day in a cup of warm water and Epsom salts or make a poultice with it.
 The poultice is much faster and more effective, however.

-My husband decided to go the poultice route.
-He took a small pinch of epsom salts, placed it on the bandage section of a regular, large band-aid and wrapped the finger with it.
+My husband decided to go with the poultice route.
+He took a small pinch of Epsom salts, placed it on the bandage section of a regular, large band-aid and wrapped the finger with it.
 He changed the bandage once a day or after it got wet in the shower.

-Another option would have been to put a bit of magnesium sulfate paste (which costs just a few dollars) on the area and cover with a bandage (see picture right).
-Since we didn’t have the paste on hand but did have epsom salt crystals for bathing, we chose to go that route.
+Another option is to put a bit of magnesium sulfate paste (which costs just a few dollars) on the area and cover with a bandage.
+Magnesium sulfate is the same thing as Epsom salt.

 My husband pulled about 1/3″ of thorn out, but he could tell there was still more in there.